sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 Search via the query string, passing through a value to search for.
 It's up to the API to decide what to search through and how to search.

-Showed during demo.
+Showed in previous example.

 #### Sorting

 Sort via the query string, passing through fields and (optional) direction.
 Allow sorting on properties of the DTO, not on entity properties.

-Showed during demo.
+Showed in previous example.

 #### Paging